data61/PSL/README.md

 We presented the final goal of this project at [AITP2017](http://aitp-conference.org/2017/).
 Our position paper "Towards Smart Proof Search for Isabelle" is available at [arXiv](https://arxiv.org/abs/1701.03037).

+We are currently developing ``MiLkMaId``, an extension to `PSL` to improve its proof automation.
+Our position paper "Towards Machine Learning Mathematical Induction" is available at [arXiv](https://arxiv.org/abs/1812.04088).
+This abstract is under review at [AITP2019](http://aitp-conference.org/2019/).

 ## Citation
 - **PSL**:
 `@InProceedings{10.1007/978-3-319-63046-5_32,